nasa-petal/nasa_petal_snorkel/README.md

 Create keyword labeling functions (lfs) for every rule in ```biomimicry_function_rules.csv```

 ## petal_snorkel.py
-Trains the snorkel model and returns a confidence score for each label.
+Trains the snorkel model and returns a prediction of each label.

 # More Information
  * [Snorkel Flow](https://snorkel.ai/)